Kerry Carpenter Player Props: Tigers vs. Braves

 Kerry Carpenter At The Plate

-- Carpenter has six doubles, four home runs and six walks while hitting .279.
+- Carpenter is batting .279 with six doubles, four home runs and six walks.

-- Carpenter is batting .550 during his last outings and is on a five-game hitting streak.
+- Carpenter enters this game on a five-game hitting streak.
+During his last outings, he's hitting .550.

-- He has homered in 16.7% of his games this season, and 4.3% of his chances at the plate.
+- Looking at the 24 games he has played this season, he's hit a long ball in four of them (16.7%), and in 4.3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.